 Two types of derailleur wheel: freewheel and freehub

 There are two basic designs of derailleur rear wheel, the freewheel type and the freehub type.
 The freewheel type has a threaded hub for the freewheel to screw on to.
 The freehub type has a small, splined cylinder that accepts a cassette of sprockets.
-Parts are not cross-compatible.
-So, if you’re replacing sprockets or you’re replacing your rear wheel and want to reuse your sprockets, you will need to know which type you have.
+Freehubs and freewhels are different systems and their parts are not cross-compatible.
+So, if you’re replacing sprockets or you’re replacing your rear wheel and want to reuse your sprockets, you need to know which type you have.
 Read more about freewheel vs freehub.